vis-kid/octopress_drafts_previewer/source/_posts/2015-07-10-bourbon-mixins-02.md

                     //top right bottom left

 // SCSS syntax
    .some-element
 //   @include position(relative, 0px 0 0 100px);
 ```

 That’s it.
 No magic, but still super useful.
+Keeping stylesheets simple and readable pays off over time.

 ##

 + ### triangle mixin

 Want to use CSS **triangles** without fiddling around?
-There is certainly no more use for images to do the job.
+There is certainly no need to use images for the job.

 It’s easy as pie with this: